vcdayag/taskrecordsystem/README.md

 source env/Scripts/activate
 ```

-To install all of the libraries the was used.
+To install all of the libraries that was used. **We used the python library [Rich](https://github.com/Textualize/rich) for the user interface, inputs, and logging.**

 ```bash
 pip install -r requirements.txt
 ```

-**We used the python library [Rich](https://github.com/Textualize/rich) for the User Interface, Inputs, and Logging.**

 This command to runs the program.